Scheduled MonumentsEnglandDeserted medieval village on A6003, Snelston

 What is Deserted medieval village on A6003, Snelston?

-Deserted Medieval Village on A6003, Snelston is a scheduled ancient monument representing the remains of a medieval settlement in Rutland.
+Deserted medieval village on A6003, Snelston is a deserted medieval settlement in Rutland that represents the abandonment of a nucleated village, likely occurring during the late medieval period when economic and social pressures prompted depopulation.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005064.

 Who is responsible for protecting Deserted medieval village on A6003, Snelston?